Malinalco: Geography

-As municipal seat, the town of Malinalco is the governing authority over 54 other named communities, which covers an area of 186.28km2.
+As municipal seat, the town of Malinalco is the governing authority over 54 other named communities, which covers an area of 186.28 km2.
 The municipality, which shares its name with the seat, has a population of 22,970 of which only 6,523 live in the town of Malinalco.
 It has an average elevation of 1750 meters above sea level and is bordered by the municipalities of Joquicingo, Ocuilan, Zumpahuacán, Tenancingo and the state of Morelos.
 Malinalco is wedged between the Trans-Mexican Volcanic Belt and the Sierra Norte of the state of Morelos, Elevations are higher in the north with the highest being the Cerro de la Loma at approximating 2700 meters above sea level.
-The major river here is the Chalma River, also called the Ocuilan River.
+The major river is the Chalma River, also called the Ocuilan River.
 Another river is the Colapa, which flows into the Chalma.
 There are also a number of fresh-water springs such as the San Miguel, Ateopa and Cuatzonco, most of which are the source of potable water for the communities of the municipality.
-The climate here is warm but not hot with rains mostly in the summer.
+The climate is warm but not hot with rains mostly in the summer.
 The landscape is bright green in the summer and a golden color in the winter.
 Average temperatures vary between 20C in the higher elevations to 35C in the lower ones.
 The higher elevations mostly have mixed pine forests, with more tropical vegetation in the lowlands.
 Wildlife includes deer, various small mammals, a number of reptile species and birds.

 The San Miguel River is part of the Chalma-Malinalco sub-basin.
 It is an intermittent river and crosses the entire municipality, including the town itself.
 It has been used to dump trash so that the river produces disease, fetid odors and environmental damage.
 This has discouraged tourism to the town, and prevented the town from becoming a “Pueblo Mágico.”
 Plans to rescue the river include reforestation around the river’s source, improving drainage systems in Malinalco and other communities, eliminating liquid discharges into the river and better solid waste management in the municipality.
-A recycling facility has been built in Malinalco, in order to better handle the waste generated here, sending less to the landfill.
+A recycling facility has been built in Malinalco, in order to better handle the waste generated, sending less to the landfill.